SODAForge/SODAOpt/README.md

-# RecomText - Multimodal Recommendation System
+# SODAOpt: Socio-Demographic and Textual Adaptive Fusion for Optimizing Developer Task Assignment

-A recommendation system that combines textual descriptions and demographic data to create personalized recommendations.
+A transformer-based framework that integrates textual and socio-demographic embeddings to enhance task matching.

 ## Installation